See Upcoming Information Sessions and Details on Applying to Participate in a Clinic in 2019-2020

 Tenants' Rights Clinic

-The Tenants' Rights Clinic allows law students to represent low-income tenants in litigation and administrative hearings.
-Cases primarily involve evictions from public and subsidized housing, terminations of Section 8, and denial of affordable housing applications.
+Represent low-income tenants in litigation and administrative hearings primarily involving evictions and denial of affordable housing applications.